Manfp97/the-wordsmiths-collection/README.md

 ## About the Project

 **The Wordsmith's Collection** consists of a website with a subscription model (SaaS) that allows users to access a curated library of the most important literary works in history.
-They will be able to read the books on the site, as well as search and filter by category and author.
-Each book and author will have a description to get more insight into their bibliography and synopsis, respectively.
+They will be able to read the books on the site, as well as search and filter by genre and author.
+Each book, genre and author will have a description to get more insight into their bibliography and synopsis, respectively.

 In order to access the service, users must register and enter a credit card for payment.
 Note that no payments are actually made, as the site only verifies that the credit card is valid.
 To actually use this feature, you should implement a payment gateway provider such as Redsys or Stripe.